-- ADE during year one of the grant award to ensure capacity. - c) By the close of year one of the new grant award, the Program must demonstrate Substantial Compliance to be eligible to apply for continued funding beyond year one. - d) Clarification: Conditional Award status will only apply to those applicants that did not end the previous year's 21st CCLC program in Substantial Compliance.
-Applicants that have a year or more time lapse between awards will begin the new award in "regular" status without the Special Conditions outlined above. - 7.
-The online application & included mandatory form(s) deadline is March 4th, 2024 fully submitted at the "LEA Authorized Representative" approved level in the Grants Management Enterprise System (GME) by exactly 11:59 p.m.
-NO EXCEPTIONS. - 8.
+- 8. The online application & included mandatory Form A deadline is March 3, 2025, fully submitted at the "LEA Authorized Representative" approved level in the Grants Management Enterprise (GME) AND/OR Other Eligible Entity Form Link by exactly 11:59 p.m.
+NO EXCEPTIONS. - 9.
 The 21st CCLC programs must provide safe environments for students during non-school hours.
 Each grant program must serve students from one school Site.
-To be eligible to apply for this grant, entities must serve students who attend schools where there is not less than 40 percent economically disadvantaged students in the total school population. - 9.
+To be eligible to apply for this grant, entities must serve students who attend schools where there is not less than 40 percent economically disadvantaged students in the total school population. - 10.
 Services may be offered at the school and at other locations provided that any other locations than the students' school are equally as accessible as if those services were offered at the students' school.
-All centers must provide a range of high-quality services to support student learning and development.
-If, after a Site has been awarded, 21st CCLC services are discovered to be offered in another location that is not equally as accessible as if they were offered at the students' school, then that may be grounds for losing the grant award. - 10.
-Additional attachments uploaded in the Related Documents in the Grants Management Enterprise System will NOT be considered in the evaluation of the application.
-Only the Additional Mandatory Downloadable Form(s) A (Forms A, B & C for Consortium Applicants) will be reviewed.
+All centers must provide a range of high-quality services to support student learning and development. §4204(b)(2)(A)(i) If, after a Site has been awarded, 21st CCLC services are discovered to be offered in another location that is not equally as accessible as if they were offered at the students' school, then that may be grounds for losing the grant award. - 11.
+Additional attachments uploaded in the Related Documents in the Grants Management Enterprise AND/OR Adobe Acrobat Sign, will NOT be considered in the evaluation of the application.
+Only the Additional Mandatory Downloadable Form A (Forms A, B & C for Consortium and Other Eligible Entity Applicants) will be reviewed.
 All applicable assurance forms must contain all appropriate signatures and dates.